 When your shoulder bothers you to the points that you can't move your arm properly, you may feel as if you're trying to live your life with one hand tied behind your back.
 If you want to regain your former comfort and functionality, you've got to find the answer to your shoulder pain.
-Fortunately, our Newport Bay, Torrance, and San Pedro chiropractor at Zaker Chiropractic has those answers -- as well as the non-surgical treatment you need to get your shoulder working again.
+Fortunately, our Newport Beach, Torrance, and San Pedro chiropractor at Zaker Chiropractic has those answers -- as well as the non-surgical treatment you need to get your shoulder working again.
 Take a look at these answers to some frequently asked questions about shoulder pain.

-- Why is the shoulder vulnerable to many kinds of pain problems?
 The shoulder is a ball-and-socket joint, which means that it rotate in a number of directions.
 But it also means that shoulder problems can occur at many points, from the rotator cuff (the muscles and tendons that mobilize the shoulder) and friction-reducing bursae to the cartilage that cushions the bone ends.
 Any of these structures can suffer from deterioration or damage, producing pain as a result.
 Some shoulder pain doesn't originate on the shoulder at all; it's simply referred pain from a pinched nerve in the spine.

-- What kinds of acute damage can cause shoulder pain?
 A forceful impact to the shoulder can cause serious, immediate and painful injuries.
 The bones may break, or they may be pushed completely out of socket (dislocation).
 Hyperextended rotator cuff tissues may also stretch and/or tear.

-- What is shoulder bursitis?
 Bursitis occurs when the tendons that pass over the bursae cause unnatural friction and irritation.
 The resulting pain may be most noticeable when lifting your arm over your head or trying to sleep on the affected shoulder.

-- What is frozen shoulder?
 Frozen shoulder, or adhesive capsulitis, is an odd stiffening of the shoulder tissues.
 It often occurs after you've been forced to keep your shoulder immobile for a long period of time (as in recovery from a fractured arm).

-- How does chronic wear and tear affect the shoulder?
 Constant or extreme overuse of your shoulder can cause small but cumulative amounts of damage to the tissues, gradually causing tendinitis and chronic muscle strain.
 Over time, the cartilage that normally separates the bone ends in the shoulder may thin out and break up, leaving you with arthritis pain.

-- How can your chiropractor help me prevent future shoulder pain issues?
 Periodic spinal screenings can help us catch a misalignment or other condition that threatens to cause nerve impingement and referred shoulder pain.
 Our team of holistic trainers and therapists can also recommend exercises, changes to your sports technique, and other lifestyle changes that can help you keep your shoulder strong and stable.

 Now that you have the answers to some of your shoulder pain questions, your next questions is probably, "How do I get started on my road to relief?
 The answer to that one is easy: Call our Newport Beach, Torrance, or San Pedro office to schedule an evaluation and treatment with our chiropractor at Zaker Chiropractic!